 dr. Elisabeth Huis in ‘t Veld, MBAPrincipal Investigator

 In this research line we use psychophysiological techniques to measure the things we cannot ask people.
 In the current FAINT project for example, we use Infrared Thermal Imaging and video analysis, as well as heart-rate measurements.
-With this data, we are developing artificial intelligence algorithms that are able to ‘see’ anticipatory fear or fainting processes in your face that occur when you are waiting for a blood draw, way before you are consciously aware of them.
+With this data, we are developing artificial intelligence algorithms that are able to ‘see’ anticipatory fear or fainting processes in your face that occur when you are waiting for a blood test, long before you are consciously aware of them.

 AINAR is a start-up that is developing a serious game that implements the algorithms from the FAINT project.
 AINAR the game can help you conquer your needle fear and fainting, by teaching you how you can control these processes that you can’t even feel, through AI driven biofeedback.
 A constant element throughout the research is the close collaboration and co-creation with all stakeholders, from patients to phlebotomists to doctors and management.

 - FAINT (FAcial INfrared Thermal imaging in the prevention of needle induced fainting) (funded by an ZonMW Veni)

 - AINAR (Artificial Intelligence for Needle Anxiety Reduction) (funded by an NWO Take-off Phase 1 and Phase 2, a University Grant)